-- Using a dozen or so Post Its, write a number on each.
-For a very small child, you can provide a “clue”, by drawing dots beside the number.
-With an older preschooler, write the number word, in addition to the symbol, for example, both “five” and “5”.
+Take a dozen or so sticky notes and write different number (1–12) on each of them.
+For a very small child, you can provide a “clue,” by drawing dots beside the number.
+With an older preschooler, include the name of the number, in addition to the numeral.
+For example, you would write both “five” and “5”.

-- Place a numbered post-it in each section of the veggie tray.
+Place a numbered sticky note in each section of the veggie tray.

-- Put the pennies, erasers, or other small item in the center section, where the dip would normally go.
+Put the pennies, erasers, or other small items in the center section, where the dip would normally go.
 Ask your child to pick a “section” and identify the number.
 Next, tell her she’s going to find that number of items.

-- Help her count each penny individually, speaking the number aloud, and then moving the coins as she goes into the section.
+Help her count each penny individually, saying the number aloud, and then moving the coins as she goes into the section.